Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/event-sourced-domain-model.md

 The model generates domain events describing each change,
 And uses them as the source of truth for the aggregate’s data.

+### Conclusion

+In an event-sourced domain model,
+All changes to an aggregate’s state are expressed as a series of domain events.

+That’s in contrast to the more traditional approaches in which a state change just updates a record in the databases.
+The resultant domain events can be used to project the aggregate’s current state.

+Moreover, the event-based model gives us the flexibility to project the events into multiple representation models, each optimized for a specific task.

+This pattern fits cases in which it’s crucial to have deep insight into the system’s data,
+Whether for analysis and optimization or because an audit log is required by law.

+state-based and event-sourced aggregates

 ### Why Use The Term _Event-Sourced Domain Model_ Rather Than Just _Event Sourcing_?

 Using events to represent state transitions (the event sourcing pattern),